 Why Buy a Handheld Vacuum?

 The first thing you might be wondering when you see these products is why you even need one.
-While these are good at cleaning tons of different messes around your home — or even in your boat, car, or RV — these products are definitely not the best at cleaning compared to upright or stick vacuums.
+While handheld vacuums are good at cleaning tons of different messes around your home — or even in your boat, car, or RV — they are definitely not the best at cleaning compared to upright or stick vacuums.

-While these products might not be the best of the best when it comes to cleaning, they are certainly one of the best options when it comes to convenience.
-These products are exceptionally handy at cleaning up light to medium messes and are the perfect solution to cleaning hard-to-reach places, like under the seats in your car or on top of cabinets.
-A handheld vacuum is a great way to clean up small messes or light cleanup between less frequent, deeper cleans of your home or for cleaning up messes on things that would be hard to clean with a standard vacuum, such as a dining room table or a kitchen countertop.
+While these products might not be the best for hardcore cleaning, they are certainly one of the best options when it comes to convenience.
+Handheld vacuums are exceptionally handy at cleaning up light to medium messes and are the perfect solution to cleaning hard-to-reach places, like under the seats in your car or on top of cabinets.
+A handheld vacuum is a great way to do light cleanup between less frequent, deeper cleans of your home or to tackle messes on things that a standard vacuum can't access, such as a dining room table or a kitchen countertop.
 However, not all handheld vacuums are created equal, with some being much heavier-duty than others.
-This leads us to the first thing to consider when picking out a new handheld vacuum.

 Step 1: Corded or Cordless

-The first major difference that you will notice differentiating these products is whether they are corded or cordless.
-While corded handheld vacuums — running on either 120V outlets from your house or on 12V outlets in your car — will undoubtedly have a much longer maximum runtime than the battery powered model, but we found they were significantly less convenient and much more of a hassle to use.
+The first major split for these products is whether they are corded or cordless.
+Corded handheld vacuums — running on either an outlet in your house or on a 12V outlet in your car — will undoubtedly have a much longer maximum runtime than a battery-powered model, but we find them to be significantly less convenient to use.